Guri10/QueryGenie/README.md

 1. Check the troubleshooting section
 2. Review the logs in `logs/` directory
 3. Open an issue on GitHub
-4. Check the API documentation at `http://localhost:8000/docs`
+4. Check the API documentation at `http://localhost:8000/docs` (interactive Swagger UI)

 ---